microsoft/P.808/src/P808Template/README.md

 You can specify how often this section show up.
 It is recommended to have it in every session.

+#### Listening device check
+This section use WebRTC to check if the user has a headset.

-#### Training
+#### Training (every X hours)
 Here small set of anchoring stimuli presented to worker in a similar GUI as the  "rating section".
 Training section is generated dynamically based on list of URLS in the `config['trainingUrls']`.
-Hardcode the urls in the  `config['trainingUrls']` or use placeholders like `"${T1}"` so the values will be set from input.csv file.
+These will be added by master_script.
 Order of stimuli can be randomized, and retraining can be forced after X hours (see the Usage section).

 #### Ratings
 Main task of crowd worker is to provide their opinion here.
 This section is generated dynamically based on list of URLS in the `config['questionUrls']`.
-It is expected to use placeholders here, so the values will be picked and replaced during HIT generation process from the input.csv.
+Proper placeholders will be added by master_script.
 Order of stimuli can be randomized (recommended).
+Typically, a trapping stimuli and a gold clip will be added to this section.

 ## Usage

-Note: It is recommended to invite group of workers who satisfy pre-requisites to this job.
-Workers should first perform the `Qualification`job.

-Steps:
-1. Modify the config  variable in ACR.html

-    ```
-    var config ={
-        // cookie name which will be used to specify training and setup ncessity.
-        cookieName:"itu_p808_test",
-        // how often should the Training section will be presented.
-Recommended: 1
-        forceRetrainingInHours:1,
-        debug:true,
-        // list of URLS (or placehodlers) refering to audio clips.
-One question per URL will be created in Ratings section.
-        // placeholders will be replaced by URLS from input.csv file in the HIT creation process.
-        questionUrls: ["${Q1}","${Q2}","${Q3}","${Q4}","${Q5}","${Q6}","${Q7}","${Q8}","${Q9}","${Q10}","${TP}"],
-         // list of URLS (or placehodlers) refering to audio clips.
-One question per URL will be created in Training section.
-        // placeholders will be replaced by URLS from input.csv file in the HIT creation process.
-        trainingUrls: ["${T1}","${T2}","${T3}","${T4}","${T5}"],
-        // should the order of audio clips be randomized in training section?
-Recommended: True
-        randomizeTrainingQuestions:"true",
-        // should the order of audio clips be randomized in Ratings section?
-Recommended: True
-        randomizeRatingQuestions:"true",
-        // how often should the "Setup" section be presented to worker?
-Recommended: 3min --> everytime
-        showSetupEveryMinutes:3,
-        // In case you want to use Assignment Review Policies, what is the URL of file with known correct answer
-        // the same URL should appear in the "questionUrls".
-        knownQuestionUrl:"${TP}",
-        // What is the correct answer?
-        knownQuestionAns:"${TP_ANS}"
-    }
-    ```
-2. In case you do not want to use Assignment Review Policies, just simply use the MTurk website to create a New Project using the ACR.html and follow the steps there.
-In case you want to use  use Assignment Review Policies:

-NOTE: the Assignment Review Policies is only available when you create HITs using API.
-The drawback is that those HITs will not be visible in MTurk website, and all management process should be done using scripts/api.

-1. create a "project" in MTurk website using the ACR.html
-2. obtain the Layout ID (see: https://docs.aws.amazon.com/AWSMechTurk/latest/AWSMturkAPI/ApiReference_HITLayoutArticle.html)
-3. add the Layout ID to the `create_acr_hit.cfg` and update other settings there.
-4. create input.csv: it is expected to have one column per placeholders used in `ACR.html`.
-Here is a list for current
-version:
-    ```
-    CMP1_A, CMP1_B, CMP2_A, CMP2_B, CMP3_A, CMP3_B, CMP4_A, CMP4_B, Q1, Q10, Q2, Q3, Q4, Q5, Q6, Q7, Q8, Q9, T1, T2,
-    T3, T4, T5, TP, TP_ANS, math
-    ```
-5. use `Scripts\mturk_utils.py`  to create HITs (see `create_hit` the [Readme](../README.md) file there)
-6. use  `Scripts\mturk_utils.py`  to download the answers (see `answers` the [Readme](../README.md) file there)
+Check out the [preparation](../../docs/prep_acr.md) step.
+The master_script.py will make a customized version of template for your project.
+In case you want to change the advanced details, check out the html code and modify the `config` object.

+## DCR_Template
+The implementation of Degradation Category Rating listening test as specified in the Annex D of ITU-T P.800.
+The template has same structure as ACR_Template.

+## CCR_Template
+The implementation of Comparison Category Rating (CCR) listening test as specified in the Annex E of ITU-T P.800.
+The template has same structure as ACR_Template.